 National Squirrel Awareness Month was founded in 1995 by Greg Bassett.
 The idea came after he had a chance meeting with a squirrel that he found fascinating.
 He then founded a club with like-minded people to spread awareness of the animals and their importance in the ecosystem.

-There are more than 200 species of squirrels in the world – ground squirrels, chipmunks, flying squirrels, lumberjacks, etc. Interestingly, they were not common in the 19th century in America.
-In order for them to live in city parks, it was necessary to take care of the landscape and change the worldview of people.
-Particular emphasis was placed on explaining that squirrels should not be killed – instead it was proposed to feed them.
+There are more than 200 species of squirrels, including ground squirrels, chipmunks, flying squirrels, and lumberjacks.
+Interestingly, they were not common in America in the 19th century.
+To ensure their presence in city parks, it was necessary to take care of the landscape and change the public’s perception of squirrels, emphasizing the importance of not killing them, but instead feeding them.

 - Their average life expectancy is 8 years.

-- The growth of an adult individual does not exceed 38 inches, weight – no more than 2 kilograms.
+- An adult individual’s growth does not exceed 38 inches, and their weight does not exceed 2 kilograms.

-- Animals can forget the places where they hid food.
+- They can forget the places where they hid food.

-- Easily provide themselves with food for several months in just 1 day.
+- They can collect enough food for several months in just 1 day.

-- Animals drown in water when their tail gets wet, although they are excellent swimmers.
+- Their tail can make them drown in water, although they are excellent swimmers.